Lao People's Democratic Republic

 Economic Structure

-Rice cultivation remains an important pillar of Laos' economy and the agricultural sector as whole employs about 70% of the workforce and contributes about 17% to the national income.
+Rice cultivation remains an important pillar of Lao's economy and the agricultural sector as whole employs about 70% of the workforce and contributes about 17% to the national income.
 Additionally, natural resources are of high importance.
-Laos possesses mineral resources like tin, gypsum, gold, granite, and limestone.
+Lao PDR possesses mineral resources like tin, gypsum, gold, granite, and limestone.
 Next to the mining sector, energy production, mainly focussing on hydro energy, is another important area of industrial activity.
 Other industries include food processing, sawmilling, production of building materials as well as the quickly growing garment sector.

 Usage of EBA Preferences